 The number of States in the Union shall not exceed twenty-five, nor senators fifty.

-If we are to survive the century, we will eventually also either add a third house of Congress, or (the better idea, in my opinion) convert the House of Representatives to a system of full digital representation of citizens, rather than personal representation.
+If we are to survive the century, we may eventually also either add a third house of Congress, or (the better idea, in my opinion) convert the House of Representatives to a system of full digital representation of citizens, rather than personal representation.
 For example, each million people might digitally “vote” on propositions and laws, using web- or mobile-based systems, and simple majority votes would form a single yes/no vote for that “House representative.”
 Human Senators would remain, and as fewer senators would represent fewer states, would have the individual power they now lack.

 Political / Moral / Ethical Amendments

-Right to weaponry (revision to the 2nd Amendment)
+Right to Weaponry (revision to the 2nd Amendment)

 Marriage — Harder to Enter, Harder to Exit